 The impacts from nonnative species would consist of potential spread of invertebrate species throughout areas of the Preserve where hunters trek.
-These impacts would be longterm (repeated short-term direct impacts while hunters are in the area), negligible, and adverse.
-Such dispersal would be expected to be limited to individual species in limited areas over a large landscape and would not be expected to result in the establishment of any new populations in the Preserve; this change would likely not be measurable and would not be likely to have any effect on the viability of local native wildlife populations.
+These impacts would be long-term (repeated short-term direct impacts while hunters are in the area), negligible, and adverse.
+Anticipated impacts would not be likely to have any effect on the viability of local native wildlife populations.
 Additionally, no impacts would be expected in regards to nonnative, invasive vertebrate or fish species.